sagemath/sagewiki_to_gh-2022-10-10/ReleaseTours/sage-9.2.md

 Sage 9.1 introduced [[https://wiki.sagemath.org/ReleaseTours/sage-9.1#Portability_improvements.2C_increased_use_of_system_packages|informational messages at the end of a ./configure run]] regarding system packages.
 To make sure that these messages are not overlooked, Sage 9.2 no longer invokes `./configure` when you type `make` in an unconfigured source tree.
 See [[https://groups.google.com/d/msg/sage-devel/9gOkmF6rSjY/wEV4WBQABwAJ|sage-devel: require "./configure" before "make"]], [[https://trac.sagemath.org/ticket/29316|Trac #29316]].

+All standard Sage packages have been upgraded in Sage 9.2 so that they build correctly using gcc/gfortran 10.x.
+The Sage `./configure` script therefore now accepts these compiler versions.

 === For developers: Changes to the build system of sagelib ===